redis-developer/banking-on-redis/docs/05-BANKING-ON-REDIS.md

 # Banking on Redis ##

-We've explained a bit on how the application works and we even have a pretty diagram here for you to look at to help you understand it.
+We've explained a bit about how the application works and we even have a pretty diagram here for you to look at to help you understand it.

 ![](architecture-diagram.png)